phpactor/phpactor/doc/refactorings.md

 ### Motivation

 Sometimes you find that an existing class is a good starting point for a new class.
-In this situation you will:
+In this situation you may:

 1. Copy the class to a new file location.
 2. Update the class name and namespace.